acado/acado/doc/wiki/installation_cmake_windows.md

 [TOC]

 Here is explained how to download, compile and use ACADO toolkit with [CMake](http://www.cmake.org) build system in Windows.
+The preferred way is to use the Cygwin based installation.

 ## Installation for usage within Cygwin {#md_iwin_cyg}